-How have you ensured the Loer Pendant is a sustainable lighting design?
+How have you ensured the Loer Lighting Range is a sustainable lighting design?

-TR: "With the successful launch of our Ash Accessories collection back at the start of the year, we’ve really enjoyed experimenting with the properties of ash wood.
+TR:"With the success of our Ash Accessories collection back at the start of the year, we’ve really enjoyed experimenting with the properties of ash wood.
 Sustainability is really important to us, so using ash wood for the Loer was the obvious choice as it’s the fastest growing hard wood and also self-seeding, which means it grows in plentiful supply.
 Ash is also a durable and supple material, allowing the tight bend of the Loer to hold its shape and be a striking feature as well as a structural element.

-The bulb inside the large glass globe in the pendant is also replaceable – something we found a lot of the other designs on the market did not consider.
+The bulb inside the glass globe in each design is also replaceable – something we found a lot of the other designs on the market did not consider.
 We’d never create a light that wouldn’t last a lifetime and become an heirloom of the future – it’s really important to us that everything we create is able to stand the test of the time".

 Which rooms or spaces do you feel the Loer best lends itself to?

-Combining beautiful translucent glass, sustainable steam bent ash wood and brushed metallic brass, the Loer showcases minimal, nature-inspired design at its finest.
+Combining beautiful translucent glass, sustainable ash wood and brushed metallic brass, the Loer showcases minimal, nature-inspired design at its finest.